wodowiesel/SDRFunk/README.md

 - Usage at your **own risk** !!

 - Check laws of your country first!
-Some Frequencies are prohibited or need a Ham-License!
+Some Frequencies are prohibited/illegal or need a Ham-License!

-*Help / Testers /Push-Pull-Requests /IssueReports and Feedback always appreciated!*
+*Help / Testers / Push-Pull-Requests / Issue-Reports and Feedback always appreciated!*

 *Thank you and have fun!* 73 :)